pprados/langchain-references/README.md

 - `MarkdownReferenceStyle` : format markdown output
 - `HTMLReferenceStyle` : format html output

+You can use a class derived from `EmptyReferenceStyle` to trace the fragments used in the response, without informing the user.
+This is useful for analyzing unsatisfactory responses.

 You can adjust the style or how to retrieve the URL from the metadata.
 ```python
 from langchain_references import ReferenceStyle